Wellness

 Phase 2: The "Live Like a Resident" Rule

-• Continue to drive your old car.
+• Continue to drive your reliable, older car.

-• Continue to budget like a trainee.
+• Continue to budget with the same discipline you had as a trainee.

-The Strategy: If you live on $80k and earn $300k, you have a surplus of $220k (pre-tax).
-If you use this surplus to pay down student loans and invest aggressively for just 2-5 years, you will be financially set for life.
-You can then gently upgrade your lifestyle knowing your foundation is rock solid.
+The Strategy and The Math: If you are accustomed to living on 80kandyousuddenlyearn80k and you suddenly earn 300k, you have a massive financial surplus of $220k (pre-tax).
+If you use this newly acquired surplus to aggressively pay down your student loans and invest heavily for just 2 to 5 years, you will establish a financial foundation that is practically unbreakable.
+You can then gently and deliberately upgrade your lifestyle, safe in the knowledge that your wealth snowball is already rolling down the hill.

 Phase 3: Offense (Investing for Growth)